ballinloughdentalcare/ballinloughdentalcare/content/about.md

 Andrea is from Little Island and has worked at the practice for the last ten years.
 She qualified from Cork University Dental Hospital and School in 1994.

+## Andrea Meehan

+![Andrea Meehan][jj]
+Andrea is from Little Island and has worked at the practice for the last ten years.
+She qualified from Cork University Dental Hospital and School in 1994.

 ## Training and Expertise

 At Ballinlough Dental Care we take great pride in providing the care you